60. Work with triage attributes

 -

 Select the Type for the attribute.
-See Attribute data types for a discussion of the supported data types.
+See Attribute types for a discussion of the supported data types.

 -